Policies & Regulations

-Lafayette reserves the right to enforce culturally appropriate standards of conduct in another country and specifically reserves the right to terminate the participation of any student for failure to maintain these standards or for any actions of conduct which Lafayette considers to be incompatible with the interest, harmony, comfort, or welfare of other participants, or is disruptive to the program in general.
+Lafayette reserves the right to enforce culturally appropriate standards of conduct in another country, and specifically reserves the right to terminate the participation of any student for failure to maintain these standards or for any actions of conduct which Lafayette considers to be incompatible with the interest, harmony, comfort, or welfare of other participants, or is disruptive to the program in general.
 In particular, either possession/consumption of controlled substances (by US definition, or that of any other country visited) or alcohol impairment/abuse may result in immediate termination from the program.
+Participation in high-risk activities is also prohibited.
 Participants are expected to act responsibly at all times.

 Students whose participation in a study abroad program is terminated either by the host institution or by Lafayette College for reasons of misconduct will receive neither credit nor refund.
 Suspended students must return immediately to the United States, and will bear all expenses related to the changes in itinerary.

 Students on Disciplinary Probation Level 1 or Level 2 may not participate on off-campus study programs; additionally, students on DP2 may not apply to off-campus study programs, even if they will be off probation by the program’s start date.
 If you are placed on Disciplinary Probation Level 1 or Level 2 after applying but before the time of departure, permission to study abroad will be withdrawn and you will be responsible for any financial losses (such as deposits and other fees) incurred to date.
 Please refer to the Eligibility page for more information.

 Lafayette College complies with all applicable federal and state legislation and does not in any way discriminate in educational programs or in employment on the basis of gender, race, color, religion, creed, national origin, ancestry, age, physical ability, or sexual orientation.